-Manuel Neuer poised to join Bundesliga's top 10 oldest players of all time
+Manuel Neuer joins Bundesliga's top 10 oldest players of all time

 Neuer made his Bundesliga debut all the way back in August 2006 after coming through Schalke's prestigious academy, where he had been developing as a youngster since first joining in 1991.

 Nearly 20 years later and the goalkeeper has won it all.
-Among his incredible achievements are a World Cup, two UEFA Champions Leagues, 12 Bundesliga Meisterschales, and six DFB Cups.
+Among his incredible achievements are a World Cup, two UEFA Champions Leagues, 12 Bundesliga Meisterschale and six DFB Cups.

-The definitive face of the modern era of goalkeeping, Neuer has accumulated 542 career Bundesliga appearances - in addition to 124 international caps and 157 UEFA Champions League outings - which leaves him in sixth place for record Bundesliga appearance makers, just four off fifth-placed Mirko Votava.
+The definitive face of the modern era of goalkeeping, Neuer has accumulated 544 career Bundesliga appearances - in addition to 124 international caps and 158 Champions League outings - which leaves him in sixth place for record Bundesliga appearance makers, just two off fifth-placed Mirko Votava.

 Watch: The best of Neuer so far in 2025/26

-With that particular accolade in his sights, Neuer can also leapfrog journeyman shot-stopper Claus Reitmaier to outright claim 10th place in the rankings for the oldest ever Bundesliga appearance makers, should he feature in any game from Matchday 29's away trip to St. Pauli onwards.
+With that particular accolade also in his sights, Neuer leapfrogged journeyman shot-stopper Claus Reitmaier to outright claim 10th place in the rankings for the oldest ever Bundesliga appearance makers as he started in Bayern's Matchday 29 victory over St. Pauli.

 But who else makes the list?